goofyboga/formula_one_albert_park/README.md

 We hypothesize that optimal cornering through the S-shaped Turns 1–2 is achieved by hugging track boundaries and minimizing transition time between apexes.
 By maximizing the local turning radius $R=\frac{1}{k}$ where $k$ is curvature, drivers reduce lateral acceleration peaks and maintain momentum.
 Properly aligning the car’s momentum with steering and wheel orientation further limits understeer or oversteer.
 Smoother transitions between apexes minimize speed loss, leading to higher exit speeds.
 Visualizing exit speed along this trajectory, overlaid with the brake-throttle control variable, allows us to assess how effectively drivers balance braking and throttle inputs and whether the fastest trajectories follow the ideal racing line.

 ### Project Status
-Our team has completed data cleaning and feature engineering on the raw F1 dataset.
+Our team has completed data cleaning and started feature engineering on the raw F1 dataset.
 Key steps include filtering and validation, where we remove all races on different tracks and those with missing or unrealistic distance data, and restrict the dataset to only turns 1 and 2.
 Sorting, where we ordered the dataset into telemetry points chronologically.
 Feature engineering where we created the target variable which we decided is the exit speed of turn 2, as well as derived velocity and g-forces from positional and timestamp data.
 Lastly, data quality handling where we dropped all redundant, irrelevant or duplicate columns and applied interpolation to address missing datasets.

 In the next step, univariate and multivariate analysis will be conducted for finding patterns, anomalies, and outliers, and adding new features where required.
 Each member will be given a specific domain.
 Rayaan on temperature/pressure, Tay on position, Yulun on dynamics, Gahan on throttle/braking, and Kevin on rotation, velocity, and g-forces.
 Results will then be combined to build a consolidated, modelling-ready dataset.